Singapore International School of Bangkok: Accreditations

-In 2016, SISB Pracha Uthit was appointed by the Singapore Examinations and Assessment Board (SEAB) as the official examination centre for the Singapore International Primary School Examination (iPSLE).
-SISB Pracha Uthit is an approved centre certified by Cambridge International Examinations(CIE) to conduct the IGCSE, AS and A Levels examinations.
-SISB Pracha Uthit is a certified Hanban (Chinese proficiency) test centre.
+SISB Pracha Uthit is an appointed overseas centre for the Singapore International Primary School Examination (iPSLE).

+SISB Pracha Uthit is an approved centre certified by Cambridge International Examinations(CIE) to conduct the IGCSE, AS and A Levels examinations, and a certified Hanban (Chinese proficiency) test centre.

 It is fully accredited by the Council of International Schools (CIS) and the New England Association of Schools & Colleges (NEASC).
 SISB was accepted as a member of the Thailand International Schools Activity Conference (TISAC) in June 2017.